arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplicationsVNet/HOL.md

 In this exercise, you will create a new virtual machine with SQL Server and configure a public endpoint in order to access it remotely.

 <a name="Ex1Task1"></a>
-#### Task 1 - Creating a Virtual Machine Using Windows Azure Portal ####
+#### Task 1 - Creating a Virtual Machine Using Microsoft Azure Portal ####

-In this task, you will create a new virtual machine using the Windows Azure Portal.
+In this task, you will create a new virtual machine using the Microsoft Azure Portal.

-1. Navigate to the **Windows Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Windows Azure account.
+1. Navigate to the **Microsoft Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Microsoft Azure account.

 1. Click **New** and select **Virtual Machine** option and then **From Gallery**.